openedx/open-edx-proposals/oeps/oep-1.rst

 Arbiter serving to keep the discussion on track and to evaluate when it has reached a final conclusion.

-For an OEP to be accepted it must meet certain minimum criteria.
+For an OEP to be accepted by the Arbiter, it must meet certain minimum criteria.
 It must be a clear and complete description of the proposed enhancement.
 The enhancement must represent a net improvement.
-The proposed implementation, if applicable, must be solid and must not complicate Open edX unduly.
+The proposed implementation, if applicable, must pass the existing Open edX review process.

 An OEP can be assigned the status "Deferred".
 The OEP author or Arbiter can assign the OEP this status when no progress is being made on the OEP.
-Once a OEP is deferred, an OEP editor can re-assign it to draft status.
+Once a OEP is deferred, the OEP Author can re-assign it to draft status.

-An OEP can also be "Rejected".
+An OEP can also be "Rejected" by the Arbiter.
 Perhaps after all is said and done it was not a good idea.
 It is still important to have a record of this fact.
 The "Withdrawn" status is similar - it means that the OEP author themselves has decided that the OEP is actually a bad idea, or has accepted that a competing proposal is a better alternative.

 When a OEP is Accepted, Rejected or Withdrawn, the OEP should be updated accordingly.
 In addition to updating the status field, at the very least the